 Michelle Kuo is an independent scholar and curator, and the former Editor in Chief of Artforum from 2010-2017.
 She helmed the 50th anniversary issue of the magazine, focusing on art and media, as well as numerous other special issues on topics ranging from fabrication to identity politics; is the author of essays on the work of Robert Rauschenberg, Le Corbusier, and Jeff Koons, among others; has lectured widely, at institutions including the Centre Pompidou and the Central Academy of Fine Arts in Beijing; contributes to publications such as October and The Art Bulletin; and delivered the 2012 International Association of Art Critics’ Distinguished Lecture.
 Kuo is also a Ph.D. candidate at Harvard University in History of Art and Architecture, and defended her dissertation on the group Experiments in Art and Technology (E.A.T) in December 2017.

-Paul Verschure is Catalan Institute of Advanced Studies (ICREA) Research Professor, Director of the neuro-engineering program at the Institute for Bioengineering of Catalunya and the Barcelona Institute of Science and technology where he runs the Synthetic Perceptive, Emotive and Cognitive Systems (SPECS) Laboratory (specs.upf.edu).
+Paul F.M.J.
+Verschure is Catalan Institute of Advanced Studies (ICREA) Research Professor, Director of the neuro-engineering program at the Institute for Bioengineering of Catalunya and the Barcelona Institute of Science and technology where he runs the Synthetic Perceptive, Emotive and Cognitive Systems (SPECS) Laboratory (specs-lab.com).
+He is an associate professor in Computation and Artificial Intelligence at the University Pompeu Fabra.
 He is founder/CEO of Eodyne Systems S.L.
-(Eodyne.com), which is commercializing a novel science grounded neurorehabilitation and cultural heritage technologies.
+(Eodyne.com), which is commercializing novel science grounded neurorehabilitation and cultural heritage technologies.
 Paul is founder/Chairman of the Future Memory Foundation (futurememoryfoundation.org) which aims at supporting the development of new tools and paradigms for the conservation, presentation, and education of the history of the Holocaust and Nazi crimes.
-Complementary to his science, Paul has developed and deployed over 35 art installations (http://specs.upf.edu/installations).
+Complementary to his science, Paul has developed and deployed over 35 art installations and performances (http://specs-lab.com/

 Dado Valentic is a Chief Creative Technologist at Acute Art, world’s leading platform for VR Art production and distribution.
 Faced with the task of overcoming the technical limitations of current VR, Dado has developed an entirely new approach to working in VR based on his experience as a researcher in the area of perception and optical illusion.
 He is working closely with some of the world’s leading contemporary artist and transforming their vision into interactive VR Artworks.